wizardishungry/openbsd-hiddenfortress/README.md

 # openbsd-hiddenfortress

-Intended as a quick way to provision an OpenBSD 6.2 machine inside VirtualBox for a distraction free desktop.
+Intended as a quick way to provision an OpenBSD 6.2 machine inside VirtualBox for a distraction-free desktop.
 Also includes a semi-jailed [Tor](https://www.torproject.org/) user.

 ## What it does